Teaching M.A.T. (Concentration in Middle Grades Education Grades 4-8)

 Program Intent and Admission Requirements:

-- Study Concentration 2: Middle Grades certification (4-8) for candidates who hold a bachelor’s degree.
+- Middle Grades certification (4-8) for candidates who hold a bachelor’s degree.
 Candidates must complete two teaching concentrations from language arts, science, social studies, and mathematics.

 The total credit hours for the degree are dependent on previous course work completed in the area of certification.
-A transcript evaluation by the College of Education's Graduate Academic Services Center is required at the outset with the exception of Concentration Five: Early Childhood Education.
+A transcript evaluation by the College of Education's Graduate Academic Services Center is required.
 Prerequisite content course work, based on the transcript evaluation, must be completed as a non-degree student before admission into the program.

 - Hold a bachelor’s degree from a regionally accredited institution.